Liver fibrosis screening

 Risk factors for liver fibrosis are obesity (BMI 30+), diabetes, prediabetes, alcohol use, insulin resistance, abnormal cholesterol or triglycerides, high ALT or AST lab result, lack of exercise, age over 40 and hypertension (high blood pressure).

-If you have any of the above risk factors, you need to find out whether you may have liver fibrosis by checking your FIB-4 score yourself, entering your most recent standard lab results (ALT, AST and platelets) here: https://www.mdcalc.com/calc/2200/fibrosis-4-fib-4-index-liver-fibrosis and if above 1.0, have the most highly-recommended confirmatory test, the Fibroscan liver ultrasound in our office to find out whether you have fatty liver (steatosis) or liver fibrosis.
-See below why I and many other doctors use the FIB-4 cutoff of 1.0*.
+If you have any of the above risk factors, you need to find out whether you may have liver fibrosis by checking your FIB-4 score yourself, entering your most recent standard lab results (ALT, AST and platelets) here: https://www.mdcalc.com/calc/2200/fibrosis-4-fib-4-index-liver-fibrosis and if above 1.3, have the most highly-recommended confirmatory test, the Fibroscan liver ultrasound in our office to find out whether you have fatty liver (steatosis) or liver fibrosis.

-The Fibroscan ultrasound is FDA approved, convenient (20-30 minutes in our office), inexpensive, covered by insurance and recommended by all guidelines for liver fibrosis testing.
+The Fibroscan ultrasound is FDA approved and recommended in the major guidelines for liver fibrosis testing.

 We send your report and the results visit note to your primary care physician and schedule any recheck Fibroscans required based on your having liver steatosis (fat) or liver fibrosis, at our office in the future.